-CVs for part-time/casual work are slightly different from graduate, internship and placement CVs.
+CVs for part-time/casual work are slightly different from graduate level CVs.
 However, they should still be targeted and relevant to the post.
 Your CV should be one to two pages long.

-Your name Full address (include one address only) Phone number (check that your voicemail is activated) Email address (keep your email address professional)
+Your name Full address Phone number (check that your voicemail is activated) Email address (keep your email address professional)